AnyLog-co/documentation/training/Session II (Deployment).md

 bash deployments/installations/docker_install.sh [DOCKER_ACCESS_CODE]
 ```

-3. Deploy Node
+3. Deploy A Node
-* Deploy an AnyLog instance using a Configuration Tool - Provides a series of questions to decide which services enabled on each AnyLog node.
+* Deploy an AnyLog instance using a Configuration Tool - Provides a series of questions to configure the services
+  offered on each AnyLog node.
 ```shell
 bash deployments/deployment_scripts/deploy_node.sh
 ```